“Where’s the story set?”

 “Middle-earth” is a valid answer to the question of setting for The Lord of the Rings.
 One might be tempted to explain that Middle-earth is a fictitious realm, maybe say something about how its quasi-medieval technology relates to the actual Earth’s history, or possibly mention the connection to the Midgard of Norse mythology.

-So in addition to describing physical space, both these examples contain hints and associations about the time when the events of the story take place.
+So in addition to describing physical space, both these examples of setting contain hints and associations about the time when the events of the story take place.

-Yes, the film opens with the words “I believe in America”.
-But the setting of The Godfather is, to put it most simply, the mafia.
-That implies gangsters, which leads us to expect a thriller plot and a few murders.
+Yes, the film opens with the words “I believe in America”, essentially a geographical placement.
+But the setting of The Godfather is, to put it most simply and succinctly, the mafia.
+That implies gangsters, which leads us to expect a thriller plot and murders.
 So the setting awakens expectations in the reader or viewer about what the story is likely to contain.
 If some mobsters don’t appear within the first few scenes, we are apt to get fidgety.

 “Wall Street” is the setting for the movies Wall Street, The Big Short, or Margin Call.
 Here we notice that the physical street in New York is not really what is meant, but rather what that street stands for.
 So in this sense, setting refers to a particular world with its own codes and governing principles.
 The point of these stories is that they are narratives (in two cases fictional) whose aim is to show a truth about the world in which they are set.

 The original Blade Runner movie is set in the year 2019.
 But in the actual year 2019, cars don’t fly.
 So in this case, “setting” refers to an alternative 2019.
 It’s not the real world, it’s the story world.